apache/apisix-website/blog/en/blog/2022/03/01/apisix-integration-public-api-plugin.md

 - API Gateway
 - Security
 - Ecosystem
-description: This article introduces the principle and usage of API gateway Apache APISIX native plugin `public-api`.
+description: You can protect custom APIs in APISIX plugins through the public-api plugin of Apache APISIX, a cloud-native API gateway, and introduce its application scenarios.
-tags: [Technology,Ecosystem]
+tags: [Plugins,Ecosystem]
 ---

 > This article introduces the principle and usage of API gateway Apache APISIX native plugin `public-api`.